Initiatives for Climate Change

 Identifying risks and opportunities, assessing financial impact and initiatives

-NBF has identified the risks and opportunities related to its real estate investment management business and evaluated their business and financial impacts as follows.
-The business and financial impacts were assessed qualitatively with reference to each of the aforementioned scenarios.
+NBF has identified the risks and opportunities related to its real estate investment management business while referring to each of the abovementioned scenarios and analyzed and evaluated their business and financial impacts as follows.

-In addition, to mitigate climate-related risks and realize opportunities, we will address risks and opportunities in various ways including the following.
+Based on such results, to mitigate risks and realize opportunities, NBF will implement various initiatives including the following.

-Category Principal risks and opportunities Factors that may affect business and financial performance Financial impact Risk management, countermeasures, initiatives
+Category Principal risks and opportunities Factors that may affect business and financial performance Financial impact (Millions of JPY) Risk management, countermeasures, initiatives

 4℃ Scenario 1.5℃ Scenario